rtilky/ultrazed_boot_linux/README.md

 30. Go to the _Sources_ tab and right-click on _design\_1 (design\_1.bd)_ and choose _Create HDL Wrapper_
 31. Make sure "Let Vivado manage wrapper and auto-update" is selected and click _OK_
 32. Go to _Flow Navigator -> Project Manager -> PROGRAM AND DEBUG_ and click _Generate Bitstream_
-33. Click on _OK_
+33. Click on _Yes_ (if applicable)
+34. In the Launch Runs window, ensure "Launch runs on local host:" is selected.
+To speedup the generation of the bitstream file, you may increase the number of jobs.
+The maximum option in this dropdown menu is based on the number of virtual cores in your CPU.
-34. When the synthesis, implementation and writing bitstream is completed click on _OK_
+35. When the synthesis, implementation and writing bitstream is completed click on _OK_
-35. Go to _Files -> Export -> Export Hardware..._
+36. Go to _Files -> Export -> Export Hardware..._
-36. Check _Include bitstream_ and click on _OK_
+37. Check _Include bitstream_ and click on _OK_
-37. You may close Vivado now.
+38. You may close Vivado now.

 ## Download the Board Support Package for the UltraZed IOCC
 1. Go to: [http://ultrazed.org/support/design/17596/131](http://ultrazed.org/support/design/17596/131)